Kotlin/kotlinx.serialization/docs/serializers.md

 ### Sequential decoding protocol (experimental)

 The implementation of the `deserialize` function from the previous section works with any format.
-However, some formats either always store all the complex data in order, or only do so sometimes (JSON always stores collections in order).
-With these formats the complex protocol of calling `decodeElementIndex` in the loop is not needed, and a faster implementation can be used if the [CompositeDecoder.decodeSequentially] function returns `true`.
+However, some formats either always store all the complex data in order or only do so sometimes (JSON always stores collections in order).
+With these formats the complex protocol of calling `decodeElementIndex` in a loop is unnecessary, and a faster implementation can be used if the [CompositeDecoder.decodeSequentially] function returns `true`.
-The plugin-generated serializers are actually conceptually similar to the below code.
+The plugin-generated serializers are actually conceptually similar to the code below.

 <!--- INCLUDE
 object ColorAsObjectSerializer : KSerializer<Color> {